 Hi, I’m Carryn, the blogger behind Torn Tackies Travel Blog.
-I’m a fun-loving, adventurous South African who has hit a midlife crisis (or at least what feels like one!)
+I’m a fun-loving, adventurous soul who has hit a midlife crisis (or at least what feels like one!)

 Work or travel?
 Or both?!

 I started Torn Tackies in 2017 when I first moved from South Africa to South Korea.
 I have since lived in Indonesia and Australia.